Dev-Sarmad/Dev-Sarmad/README.md

 - 👋 Hi, I’m @Dev-Sarmad
 - 👀 I’m interested in HTML/CSS JS React Js
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on React Js
+- 💞️ I’m looking to collaborate on React Js projects

 <!---
 Dev-Sarmad/Dev-Sarmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.